shiva123456789100/shiva123456789100.github.io/content/projects/GW/index.md

 ---
-title: Quasi-normal modes of Black Holes in non-static environment
+title: QNM of BH in environment
 date: 2025-11-02
 math: true
 links: